 It is important to know that limiting beliefs and behaviours sometimes have a "secondary gain" that keeps you exactly where you are.
-So, it is always helpful to see how limiting beliefs have supported or protected you until now and to decide why you want to let them go.
+So, it is always helpful to see how limiting beliefs have supported or protected you until now so that you can decide why you want to let them go.
 There always comes a time when limiting beliefs outgrow their usefulness.
-Once you let go of old ways of coping and protecting yourself it becomes much easier to replace them with higher functioning thoughts and behaviours.
+Once you let go of old ways of coping, it becomes much easier to replace old protection mechanisms with higher functioning thoughts and behaviours.

-Once you have begun exploring your beliefs, motivations, needs, vision and goals you are already moving to a state of chaos and the process of change has begun.
+Once you begin exploring old beliefs, motivations, needs, and goals you are already moving to a state of chaos and the process of change has begun.
 Virginia Satir referred to chaos as "the system is now operating in ways we cannot predict."
 As you start to make shifts and changes, you will upset your "normal" equilibrium and move into a state of chaos or dysregulation.

-In Therapy: This is a difficult stage in therapy and you might struggle and want to question the process.
+In Therapy: This is a difficult "wobbly" stage in therapy, and you might struggle and want to question the process.
 You might feel fearful and unsafe.
-We can slow down the pace in your therapy sessions if need be but it is helpful to know that the chaos stage is necessary for deep and lasting change.
+We can slow down the pace in your therapy sessions if need be, but it is helpful to know that the chaos stage is necessary for deep and lasting change.

 Fear of change can be explored, normalized and worked through.
 Outdated rules, beliefs, and coping mechanisms can be explored and present-day inner and outer resources can be anchored during this turbulent phase of change.

-In therapy: This will be new place of being for you.
+In therapy: This will be a new place of being for you.
 This is a time to reflect upon all the positive changes you are making.
 New beliefs, habits and perspectives can be celebrated, and inner resources can be strengthened.
-At this stage you can come to notice the shifts in your body when you move from an old way of functioning to a new way thinking and being that is more joyful and true for you.
+At this stage, you will begin to notice the shifts in your body and mind as you move from an old way of functioning to new ways of thinking and being that are more joyful and true for you.

 6. The New Status Quo

 This stage is where you enjoy your new and improved way of being.
-At this point you will be mostly anchored in your new way of being, and will find it easier to stay on track even when you slip back.
-You will likely feel more energy, creativity, openness, joy and spontaneity.
+At this point, you will be mostly anchored in your new way of being and will find it easier to stay on track even when you slip back.
+You will feel more energy, creativity, openness, joy and spontaneity.

 In therapy: This is a time for celebration.
-Together, we can reflect back on the person you were, and celebrate the person you are becoming.
-At this point, you might feel like you are finished with therapy, or you can set a new vision and start to take steps towards a new goal.
-If you decide to begin the change process all over again, there is always something new to become.
+Together, we can reflect back on the person you were, and celebrate the new person you are becoming.
+At this point, you might feel like you are finished with therapy, or you can create a new vision, and start to take steps towards a new goal.
+If you decide to begin the change process all over again, there is always someone new to become.

-It is important to note that change is never a non-linear path, and you might need to repeat or retract to different stages before going on to the next level.
-Some changes take weeks, months or even years.
+It is important to note that change is a non-linear path, and you might need to repeat or retract to different stages before going on to the next level.
+Some significant changes take months or even years.